AcePeed/novarift_frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Environment Variables
+The `.env` files contains the following variables :

+ - FRONT_HOST : (Optionnal) The url for your front-end
+ - API_HOST : (Required) The url for your backend/api from this app, example : 'localhost:3333'
+ - API_HOST_EXT : (Required) The url for your backend/api from an external person visiting the website, example : 'www.novarift.com/api'

 ## Learn More